 ^{} Abdul Sabour is represented by Sabin Willett and Susan Baker Manning at Bingham McCutchen.
 His profile was prepared by his counsel and the Center for Constitutional Rights.
-For more information about Guantánamo's abandoned, contact emaclean@ccriustice.org.
+For more information about Guantánamo's refugees, contact emaclean@ccriustice.org.

 He was held at the U.S. military base at Kandahar, Afghanistan before he was transferred, in approximately June of 2002, to Guantanamo Bay, Cuba.
-Abdul had been held largely in isolation since his transfer until late 2008.
+Since then, Abdul has been held in isolation.